 To support this transformation, the enterprise adopted Atlassian Jira for project and portfolio management.
-However, it soon found that this created a schism in its processes due to a poor integration with its legacy HP ALM solution.
+However, it soon found that this created a schism in its processes due to a poor integration with its legacy Micro Focus (formerly HP) ALM solution.

 Gaining Innovation at Scale

 One of the biggest challenges this company faced was how to drive innovation while maintaining scalability across a global enterprise with approximately 1,400 resources in QA and development running large scale projects.
 In its search for a new solution that would work well with Jira to support an Agile, DevOps environment, the team found that while most newer QA solutions allowed for innovation, they could not provide the necessary scalability.
 On the flip side, they found that legacy QA providers could deliver on the scalability front but offered little in the way of innovation.

 Then the enterprise found QASymphony, whose qTest solution allowed it to bridge the gap between innovation and scale.
 It did so by providing enterprise-level test management capabilities (including the ability to support millions of test artifacts and execution results) that integrated seamlessly with the new Atlassian tools.
 The enterprise also valued the fact that qTest created a high degree of visibility between its QA and development organizations.

 Ensuring a Smooth Transition

 Although the enterprise recognized the need to replace its legacy HP solution, it had several concerns about moving away from the existing setup.
 First, the team had years of planning and historical testing data in the HP solution, not to mention a high level of proficiency among users.

 Second, the team runs a heavily automated testing environment based on a homegrown framework, and it wanted to ensure that any new solution would work with that framework.